Insooni: Career

 In 1978, Insooni made her debut with the girl group Hee Sisters but South Korean public opinion doubted that a girl group could be successful in South Korea.
 The Hee sisters' time allowed Insooni to show off her skills such as eloquent dance but the interest she attracted was merely that of outward appearance.
 In 1980, Fate (인연), Insooni's solo release debuted.
 1983, with the age of disco setting in, If it's night, every night (밤이면 밤마다), saw her release a hit that rose and remained at number 7 on KBS charts through 1984, she rose immensely in popularity.

 She has also released a live album of Contemporary Christian Music, which was launched on August 11, 2006.
 It included Korean versions of the classic Christian songs "Amazing Grace" and "How Great Thou Art" (주 하나님 지으신 모든 세계), and other songs such as "Jesus" (찬양해) and "Through Christ".

 In 2007, she got special attention for her performance of the song "A Goose's Dream".

 Personal life

 Insooni has one daughter, Saein Park, also known as Jasmine, born 1994, who attended Seoul International School as a high honor student and graduated from Stanford University.
 Her father is Park Kyung-bae.
-She is three quarter Korean and quarter African American.
+She is three-quarters Korean and quarter African-American.

 Insooni is a Catholic.
 Her baptismal name is Cecilia.

+On April 29, 2023, Insooni was appointed by Prime Minister Han Duck-soo to the new Multicultural Youth Families Support Council in an effort to create 230 family centers and 527 Korean classes for school-age children, and strengthen career guidance such as career consulting, college student mentoring, and vocational training services for multicultural and mixed-race middle and high school students.